 Although everyone loves Christmas, it is really a holiday designed for kids.
 And nothing makes the holiday more fun than Christmas games and activities designed specifically for them.
-We have some old favorite kid games with a Christmas twist, some new popular Christmas games, and some time-consuming activities for to keep the kids entertained for a longer time.
+We have some old favorite kid games with a Christmas twist, some new popular Christmas games, and some time-consuming activities to keep the kids entertained for longer.
 Choose from our Christmas Party Games, Fun Christmas Games, or Christmas Activities for kids.

 Related Christmas articles